 ISO/IEC 27013

-This standard provides guidance on implementing an integrated information security and IT service management system, based on both ISO/IEC 27001:2005 (ISMS) and ISO/IEC 20000-1:2011 (IT service management specification, derived from ITIL) - two management systems that complement and support each other’s aims.
+This standard provides guidance on implementing an integrated information security and IT service management system, based on both ISO/IEC 27001:2005 (ISMS) and ISO/IEC 20000-1:2011 (IT service management specification, derived from ITIL).

 • Implement ISO/IEC 27001 when they have already adopted ISO/IEC 20000-1, or vice versa;